What are Active and Inactive Ingredients?

 Hyaluronic Acid: The Hydration Superhero

 What is it?
 This compound, which is already present in your skin, is a megahydrator.
-It’s especially good at bonding with water molecules and can hold up to 1,000 times its weight in water.
+It’s especially good at bonding with water molecules.
 In simple terms, that means it locks in moisture, creating a kind of force field around your skin barrier (a.k.a. your lipid barrier) that protects against dryness and fine lines.
 “If you are overexfoliating or using peels, or have too many steps in your routine, you’re likely damaging that barrier,” says Elyn Kirby Arscott, BalmLabs’ beauty director.
 “It protects everything — if it’s damaged, it’s like the force field around your skin is down.”